 20 Hours of DUI Treatment

 20 Hours of DUI Treatment is an element of the 36 Hour DUI Treatment.
-To determine if you need 20 Hour of DUI Treatment you should first complete a DUI Alcohol and Drug Screening.
+To determine if you need 20 Hours of DUI Treatment, you should complete a DUI Alcohol and Drug Screening.
 The screening is an assessment tool that gives the Screener guidance when recommending how many hours of treatment the individual needs.

 Recommended Treatment Hours Are Not Subjective

-Mental health and medical professionals have created a format to use when identifying Level 1 DUI clients.
-The DUI Alcohol and Drug Screening has a matrix incorporated making the outcome much more impartial.
-Level 1 DUI clients are less likely to be identified based on opinion by setting an objective standard for screeners.
-The term Level 1 DUI offender is used by the Arizona Department of Health Services (AZDHS).
-The AZDHS categorizes DUI offenders into two categories Level 2 offenders and Level 1 offenders.
-Level 2 offenders are typically recommended 16 hours of DUI Education.
-Level 1 offenders are recommended 36 Hours of Treatment.
+Mental health and medical professionals have created a format for identifying Level 1 DUI clients.
+The DUI Alcohol and Drug Screening has a matrix incorporated, making the outcome more impartial.
+Level 1 DUI clients are less likely to be identified based on an opinion by setting an objective standard for screeners.
+Arizona Department of Health Services (AZDHS) utilizes the term Level 1 DUI Offender.
+The AZDHS categorizes DUI offenders into Level 2 offenders and Level 1 offenders.
+Level 2 offenders must complete 16 Hours of DUI Education.
+Level 1 offenders must meet a minimum 36 Hours of Treatment.
 So, according to the AZDHS, individuals most likely to be recommended 36 Hours of DUI treatment will fall into one of the following three categories.

 LEVEL 2 DESCRIPTORS